MatthijsMu/matthijsmu.github.io/content/project/minchainpartition/index.md

 external_link: 'https://github.com/MatthijsMu/Min-Chain-Partitioning'

 image:
-  caption: An illustration from the explanation of HopCroft-Karp
+  caption: An illustration from the explanation of HopCroft-Karp.
   focal_point: Smart
 ---